 Crystal Owens is a Brentwood counselor who is supportive, encouraging, and knowledgeable.
 Crystal is licensed in two areas of mental health to be able to support children and adults.
-She's a wife, mom, sister, daughter, amateur gardener and cat-mom to 'Ollie' and 'Itty-Bitty'.
+She's a mom, amateur gardener and cat-mom to 'Ollie' and 'Itty-Bitty'.
 Having lived in the Nashville area for over 15 years, Middle Tennessee feels like home.

 Real change happens when there's an authentic connection between the counselor and the client.
 So, if you have more questions, don't be afraid to ask.
 It's nice to know that your counselor is a real person who has experienced some of the same things as you.
 Learn more about Crystal!

 Out of an abundance of caution, I have opted to return to the use of masks for in-person sessions.
 I am asking clients who opt to meet in person to also wear a protective face mask.
 In the event that you begin to show symptoms of COVID-19, have been in contact with someone who is positive, or if you are sick in any other way, please notify me before coming to my office for an appointment.
 You session will be completed via telehealth until it is safe to meet again in person.

 You can learn more about the COVID-19 Policy in greater detail.

 Well, there are several ways to treat different issues.
 You've probably heard counselors describe their therapeutic approach as being 'eclectic' or 'integrative'.
 What that means is that they are using various theories to support clients.
 In sessions, you might hear various evidence-based approaches such as Cognitive Behavior Therapy or CBT (which examines thoughts, feelings & actions), Solution-Focused Brief Therapy (which helps you picture solutions to your issue in the present while setting future goals) and Family Systems Therapy (which helps uncover patterns within families that influence thoughts and behaviors).